Skip to main content

 Legislation for importing produce of non-animal origin

-Food which is intended for human consumption must meet the general food safety legal requirements.
+Food that is intended for human consumption must meet the general food safety legal requirements.

 • injurious to health